employee = {

 }

-even if you don’t want to:
+You will use dicts even if you don’t want to:

 This common Python coding style assumes the existence of valid keys or attributes and catches exceptions if the assumption proves false.
 This clean and fast style is characterized by the presence of many try and except statements.